 A high quality textured fiber cement panel is used as one of two primary materials on the proposed design.
-The textured panel contrasts the proposed smooth panel, providing visual variation in a monochromatic approach by staying consistent with the paint color.
+The textured panel contrasts the proposed smooth panel, providing visual variation in a monochromatic approach.
+The panel is through-colored to ensure long lasting color and to withstand the southern exposure.

-3 FIBER CEMENT PANEL, SMOOTH PAINTED SW 9163 TIN LIZZIE
+3 FIBER CEMENT PANEL, SMOOTH PAINTED SW6991 BLACK MAGIC

-A medium gray painted fiber cement panel is used at the stairtower along the north and east facade which provides a subtle contrast with the dark smooth and textured panels used in other locations.
+A dark tone painted fiber cement panel is used at the stairtower along the north and east facade, as well as the infill for the primary glazing groupings along the south and west facades.
+This dark tone provides a subtle contrast with the dark through-colored panels used in other locations and relate to the black windows.